torontomulibrary/islandora_usage_stats/README.md

 - IP Exclusion list to prevent artifically inflating counts while testing/developing
 - Drupal hook to allow other modules to fire events based on datastream download (hook_islandora_datastream_download)
 - Custom block to display most viewed items
+- Permissions to view usage data on an item page
+- Permissions to view most popular items block

 ##Variables available:
 - **times_viewed:** How many times the item has been viewed